Video Captures Man Riding Hood Of Car On I-95

 A man was seen on the hood of a speeding black Mercedes Benz on the southbound I-95 Express Lanes.

-The video caught by another driver shows a man wearing a white tank top and black shorts, clinging to the hood of the car while chatting on the phone.
+The video shot by Daniel Midah, an engineering student, on his cell phone shows a man wearing a white tank top and black shorts, clinging to the hood of the car while chatting on the phone.

+“So, check it out, the guy is on the hood and the woman driving the black Benz has one hand on the wheel and the other holding the phone,” Midah said.

+He thinks they were talking to each other while blowing down the “I.”

+“They were putting their lives in danger, but also those of the people around them.
+If he had fallen off, he would have hit me, you know, that’s on me.”

+“The strangest thing of all is that both rider and driver seemed calm like it was no big deal.”

-The Twitter video, shot by @danimidah, had gone viral by Monday afternoon with more than 359,000 views.
+The Twitter video had gone viral by Monday afternoon with more than 359,000 views.

 The Florida Highway Patrol says it is investigating the incident.